adriankrawczyk/ExamHelper/README.md

 ## Installation

-Install Tesseract, here's nice tutorial: https://www.youtube.com/watch?v=HNCypVfeTdw&ab_channel=JayMartMedia
+Install Tesseract and have it in PATH in enviroment variables, here's nice tutorial: https://www.youtube.com/watch?v=HNCypVfeTdw&ab_channel=JayMartMedia

 Make sure you have Python installed, then install the required dependencies: